A Trusted Friend in a Complicated World

 Swissneese

-When it comes to mixed-breed dogs, this one wins the humongous hugger award.
-Its parents, the greater Swiss mountain dog and the Great Pyrenees, are big dog breeds that grow to be upwards of 120 pounds and 30 inches tall.
+When it comes to mixed-breed dogs, this one wins the Humongous Hugger award.
+Its parents, the Greater Swiss mountain dog and the Great Pyrenees are big dog breeds that weigh about 120 pounds and reach 30 inches tall.
 That’s a lot of love and loyalty in a single furry body.
-The Swiss mountain dog gives the Swissneese a faithful, bold, and brave personality, while the Pyrenees bestows a gentle and affectionate nature with a strong protective instinct for its human family.
-As physical attributes go, the Swissneese has the eyes and ears of its parents (they’re similar for both breeds) and a coat that reflects its mixed genealogy: The Pyrenees is white; and the Swiss mountain dog is black, tan, and white; and the Swissneese is a combo of the two.
-Its fluffy coat points to the Pyrenees, but the leaner body resembles the solid, muscular mountain dog.
+The Swiss mountain dog gives the Swissneese a faithful, bold and brave personality, while the Great Pyrenees bestows a gentle and affectionate nature with a strong protective instinct for its human family.

 Adult brown and white bernedoodle, Bernese mountain dog and poodle mix, laying on the grass outdoors.